Cognitive Behavioral Therapy

 A major objective of CBT is to help the patient recognize and understand the unhealthy thought patterns that are the source of symptoms and adverse effects related to psychological stress, problems, and challenges.
 Unhealthy thoughts and ideas contribute to the development of moods, which in turn become the source of undesirable and inappropriate behaviors.
 So, by approaching and preparing the patient with methods to recognize, understand, confront, and deter negative thoughts and ideas, the resulting behavior can be changed.

-At the heart of CBT treatment is the acknowledgment and understanding of cognitive distortions.
+At the heart of CBT therapy is the acknowledgment and understanding of cognitive distortions.
 Cognitive distortions are erroneous and unproductive ways of thinking which can adversely affect emotions, mood, and behavior.
 They’re the biased perspectives that lead people to consistently interpret situations in unhelpful ways.
 To put it another way, cognitive distortions can be described as the mind playing tricks or altering our sense of reality thereby limiting flexible thinking and making individuals believe things that simply aren’t true.

 One critical objective of CBT is to prepare the client with an awareness and understanding of what these distortions are and how they work to therapeutically diminish their adverse power and effects on the patient.
 The rigid thinking that is influenced by cognitive distortions might only allow you to see things in one way — but learning to counter this limited perspective and develop a more flexible way of thinking can significantly improve a variety of mental health challenges.